retico-team/konvens-tutorial/tutorial/01_simple_echo.md

 ## Executing the network

 An incremental module can be executed by calling its `run` method and it can be stopped by calling its `stop` method.
-For our small network, this is very short:
+For your small network, this is very short:

 ```python
 microphone.run()